doxxx-playground/api/README.md

     - `2024-12-20-124720_create_items/`: Migration for creating the 'items' table
         - `up.sql`: SQL for applying the migration
         - `down.sql`: SQL for reverting the migration
+    - `2024-12-22-064800_create_items/`: Additional migration for the 'items' table
+        - `up.sql`: SQL for applying the migration
+        - `down.sql`: SQL for reverting the migration
 - `src/`: Contains the Rust source code for the API
     - `main.rs`: Entry point of the application
     - `lib.rs`: Library module definitions